-1. Term.
-This Water Lease shall be effective for a term of three (3) years commencing January 1, 2022 and ending December 31, 2024, unless sooner terminated as provided herein.
-It is understood by Lessee that the leased water may not be available to Lessee in any future year and Lessee specifically waives any claim, legal or equitable, for the renewal of this lease and specifically disclaims any expectation for such renewal.

-2. Water.
-The City shall provide up to ten (10) acre-feet of water for Lessee's purposes, which may include, but is not limited to Windy Gap water, water stored in Green Ridge Glade Reservoir, decant water from the Loveland Water Treatment Plant, effluent from the Loveland Waste Water Treatment Plant, and any other source legally and physically available to the City that may be used for augmentation or replacement.
+- 1. Term.
+This Water Lease shall be effective for a term of three (3) years commencing November 1, 2024 and ending October 31, 2027, unless sooner terminated as provided herein.
+It is understood by Lessee that the leased water may not be available to Lessee in any future year and Lessee specifically waives any claim, legal or equitable, for the renewal of this lease and specifically disclaims any expectation for such renewal. - 2.
+Water.
+The City shall provide up to ten (10) acre-feet of water for Lessee's purposes, which may include, but is not limited to Windy Gap water, water stored in Green Ridge Glade Reservoir, decant water from the Loveland Water Treatment Plant, effluent from the Loveland Water Reclamation Facility, fully reusable water stored in Loveland Great Western Reservoir, lawn irrigation return flows, and any other source legally and physically available to the City that may be used for augmentation or replacement.

-Lessee must use the water for replacement of depletions, including evaporation, at Kauffman #1 Pit and Wagner/Kauffman #3 Pit, M-99-069, or as directed by the River Commissioner or the Office of the State Engineer.
+Lessee must use the water for replacement of depletions, including evaporation, at Kauffman #1 Pit and Wagner/Kauffman #3 Pit, M-99-069, or as directed by the Water Commissioner or the Office of the State Engineer.
 Lessee shall use the leased water only for augmentation or replacement purposes according to the terms of a substitute water supply plan (SWSP) approved by the Colorado Division of Water Resources.
 Lessee may not sell or lease the water and may not use it for any other purposes.
 Lessee shall take and use the leased water to the fullest extent possible, and shall undertake no action that could be construed as abandonment of the water rights.